Partron1/Sales_performance/README.md

 ## Business Impact
 - With this informations, stakeholders can have better insights into the business performance, save time, reduce cost and device trategies to reverse this decline.

+## Key Recommendations
+- Items such as classic cars should be focused more to generate more revenue.
+- Cut or negotiate underperforming channels and reallocate budget into to ROI vehicle campaigns or high-traffic partners.